helidon-io/helidon/docs/se/config/advanced-configuration.md

 See the

-`OverrideSource` JavaDoc for more detail.
+`OverrideSource` Javadoc for more detail.

 ### Tokens